What Is FNGD? MicroSectors FANG+ Index -3X Inverse Leveraged ETN

 The bottom line on FNGD

-FNGD is one of the most aggressive products on the market: a -3x inverse, daily-reset leveraged note on a narrow basket of mega-cap tech.
+FNGD is one of the most aggressive products on the market: a -3x inverse, daily-reset leveraged note on a narrow portfolio of mega-cap tech.
 The daily reset means it is built for day-trading or short hedges, not holding, because compounding and volatility decay typically erode its value when held for more than a day or two.
 Layered on top is the ETN structure: you are holding unsecured Bank of Montreal debt, so you also bear the issuer's credit risk and the risk of an early call or redemption.
 It can be a tool for sophisticated, active traders expecting a sharp near-term tech selloff, but it is unsuitable as a long-term holding.
 Walnut is informational, not investment advice.

 More on FNGD